 NSAIDs are used to relieve pain related to the following conditions:

 NSAIDs are usually not appropriate for people with stomach problems because they may have a higher risk for stomach bleeding.
-All NSAIDs except aspirin increase the risk of serious adverse cardiovascular events, such as heart attack or stroke.
+Most NSAIDs increase the risk of serious adverse cardiovascular events, such as heart attack or stroke.

 Common side effects of NSAIDs include: upset stomach, nausea, abdominal pain, diarrhea, heartburn, unusual bleeding, drowsiness, dizziness, skin rashes.
 More severe side effects of NSAIDs include: allergic reactions, high blood pressure, stomach bleeding, stomach ulcers (with long-term use), kidney or liver problems.

-COX-2 (Cyclo-oxygenase-2) inhibitors are unique type of nonsteroidal anti-inflammatory drugs designed to relieve pain as effectively as other NSAIDs but without upsetting the stomach.
+COX-2 (Cyclo-oxygenase-2) inhibitors are unique type of nonsteroidal anti-inflammatory drugs designed to relieve pain as effectively as other NSAIDs but to be less harmful to the gastric mucosa.
 Conditions treated with COX-2 inhibitors include osteoarthritis, rheumatoid arthritis and some types of acute pain.

-COX-2 inhibitors differ from traditional NSAIDs by targeting only the pain-signaling prostaglandins.
-They do not affect cyclo-oxygenase 1 (COX-1), a chemical associated with protecting the stomach lining .
+COX-2 inhibitors differ from traditional NSAIDs by targeting selectivity for the pain-signaling prostaglandins.
+They do not affect cyclo-oxygenase 1 (COX-1), an enzyme protecting the stomach lining .
 Thus, COX-2 inhibitors relieve pain without causing stomach problems often associated with other NSAIDs.

 Some COX-2 inhibitors (Vioxx and Bextra) have been withdrawn from the market by their manufacturers after being linked to an increased risk of serious side effects including heart attack, stroke and gastrointestinal bleeding.
 As a result, celecoxib (Celebrex) is the only remaining COX-2 inhibitor available in the United States.

 Opioids (also called narcotics) are powerful medications often used to manage pain.
 These drugs include natural opiates (derived from the opium poppy plant) and synthetic narcotics.
 Narcotic pain medications are the most effective analgesics available today.
-Opioids act by attaching to specific proteins called opioid receptors, which are found in the brain, spinal cord, and gastrointestinal tract.
-When these compounds attach to certain opioid receptors in the brain and spinal cord, they can effectively change the way a person experiences pain.
+Opioids act by attaching to specific proteins called opioid receptors.
+These receptors are located in the brain, spinal cord, and gastrointestinal tract.
+When these compounds attach to certain opioid receptors in the brain and spinal cord, they can effectively change the way a person perceives pain.

-The advantage of narcotics is there is no maximum dose.
-Although opioids are effective in providing pain relief, many physicians fail to prescribe them because they fear their patients may become addicted to the substances.
+Although opioids are effective in providing pain relief, many physicians fail to prescribe them because they fear the patients may become addicted to the substances.
 However, research has shown that patients who properly use opioids under close supervision of a physician are extremely unlikely to become addicted to them.